-As part of the original development of engineering prototypes, Nauticus Robotics has established supplier relationships with key (commercial-off-the-shelf ("COTS") and custom part manufacturers.
+As part of the original development of engineering prototypes, Nauticus has established supplier relationships with key commercial-off-the-shelf ("COTS") and custom part manufacturers.
 Consideration is given within our international supply chain for redundancy, where possible.
-In cases of limited supplier options, Nauticus Robotics initiates procurement early in the manufacturing schedule to mitigate risk of supply interruption.
+In cases of limited supplier options, Nauticus initiates procurement early in the manufacturing schedule to mitigate risk of supply interruption.

 Currently, Nauticus manages a supply chain with many suppliers that specialize in parts aimed toward subsea vehicles.
 A shared and key component of Aquanaut and Argonaut subsea vehicles is the energy storage system - a Li-ion battery.
 There are a variety of suppliers available to provide this battery subsystem.
 One battery, in particular, that Nauticus uses is from SubCTech, a German company.
-The batteries are a long lead time item and are ordered well in advance of the time they are required to be integrated into the vehicle.
+The batteries are a long -lead-time item and are ordered well in advance of the time they are required to be integrated into the vehicle.
 A copy of the most recent SubCTech battery contract is included as Exhibit 10.20.
-However, there are suitable replacement battery systems, and Nauticus is not dependent on SubCTech necessarily (e.g. Kracken).
-In the most extreme event that battery suppliers are unable to produce battery packs for Nauticus, Nauticus might and could resort to pulling that subsystem vertical and producing batteries for the subsea vehicles in house.
-Nauticus has tremendous battery design, manufacturing, and assembly expertise and former NASA energy systems division experts are on staff.
+However, there are alternative batteries (although not direct replacement and would require integration work e.g., Kracken), and Nauticus is not necessarily dependent on SubCTech.
+In the most extreme event that battery suppliers are unable to produce battery packs for Nauticus, Nauticus could resort to pulling that subsystem vertical and producing batteries for the subsea vehicles in house.
+Nauticus has tremendous battery design, manufacturing, and assembly expertise, and former NASA energy systems division experts are on staff.

 For parts and fabricated components, Nauticus is using an outsourced manufacturing strategy to fabricate Aquanauts (subsea vehicle) and Hydronauts (optionally crewed surface vessel).
 This strategy reduces in-house manufacturing and allows Nauticus to perform the final integration and functional acceptance test of the Aquanaut prior to shipping.
-Nauticus has three (3) Aquanauts that are under a fabrication contract with International Submarine Engineering (ISE) a British Columbia, Canadian company.
-Two (2) Hydronauts are under contract with Diverse Marine in the United Kingdom.
-The contracts for the ISE Aquanaut fabrication and the Diverse Marine Hydronaut vessel builds are included as Exhibits 10.21 and 10.22.
+Two (2) Hydronauts are under construction with Diverse Marine in the United Kingdom, and three (3) Aquanauts are being fabricated by with International Submarine Engineering in Canada.
+Copies of the contracts are included here as Exhibits 10.21 and 10.22, respectively.